reactioncommerce/reaction-docs/admin/faq.md

 ## Reaction is an open source project.
 How can I get involved?

 We're always open to contributions from our community.
-To learn more about becoming a contributor, [click here](http://blog.reactioncommerce.com/how-to-get-involved-with-reaction-commerce/).
+To learn more about becoming a contributor, [click here](https://blog.reactioncommerce.com/how-to-write-a-pr-for-reaction/).
 And don't forget to read our [Community Guidelines](https://docs.reactioncommerce.com/reaction-docs/master/guidelines)!

 ## Reaction is all JavaScript.
 Does this have a negative impact on SEO?

 Nope!
 [Google indexes JavaScript when crawling websites](https://googlewebmastercentral.blogspot.com.es/2014/05/understanding-web-pages-better.html).

-Additionally, Reaction can use a [modified version](https://github.com/ongoworks/spiderable) of the Meteor spiderable package, which renders a search engine-friendly static page version of your shop using PhantomJS.

-It's worth noting that the spiderable package is slotted for deprecation.
-The reasons for this include:

--   Google has deprecated the AJAX crawling specification that the spiderable package is based on
--   Search engine crawlers (like Google's) have gotten much better at dealing with JavaScript/AJAX based applications, without the need for any special handling
--   There are now several better options for SEO goodness, like pre-rendering services (e.g. Prerender.io - which is included in Reaction and can easily be setup), server-side rendering techniques, etc.
+Additionally, Reaction uses server-side rendering, as well as [Prerender.io](https://prerender.io/), which renders your JavaScript in a browser, saves the static HTML, and returns that to the crawlers.